coffee-proj/notification/README.md

 The system includes the following microservices:

-* [gRPC Gateway](https://github.com/coffee-proj/notification-gateway) — receives notification requests via gRPC.
+* [**Gateway**](https://github.com/coffee-proj/notification-gateway) — receives notification requests via gRPC.

-* [Notification Manager](https://github.com/coffee-proj/notification-manager) — reads pending notifications from the outbox table in PostgreSQL and publishes them to Kafka.
+* [**Manager**](https://github.com/coffee-proj/notification-manager) — reads pending notifications from the outbox table in PostgreSQL and publishes them to Kafka.
 It also listens for delivery status updates.

-* [Notification Worker](https://github.com/coffee-proj/notification-worker) — consumes notification messages from Kafka, sends the notifications, and publishes delivery status messages back to Kafka.
+* [**Worker**](https://github.com/coffee-proj/notification-worker) — consumes notification messages from Kafka, sends the notifications, and publishes delivery status messages back to Kafka.

 The interaction of the services is shown in the picture below: